webaxones/consistency/readme.md

 [![release](https://badgen.net/github/tag/webaxones/consistency)](https://wordpress.org/plugins/consistency/) [![wordpress](https://badgen.net/badge/wordpress/6.6+/green)](https://wordpress.org/plugins/consistency/) [![php](https://badgen.net/badge/php/7.4+/green)](https://wordpress.org/plugins/consistency/)

-Fixes typographic errors when typing in the WordPress editor.
+Fixes typos and punctuation errors when typing in the WordPress editor.

 Have you seen the typographic corrector in your word processor that formats what you type in real time?
 Well, it's the same idea but with Gutenberg.